meaghancourvan/TILAC/README.md

 ### Model and Code

-The statistical model used to analyze TILAC data is an extension of the model published by Schofield et al. 2018.

 Raw sequencing data was processed using a [pipeline](https://bitbucket.org/mattsimon9/timelapse_pipeline/src/master/) developed by former members of the Simon Lab.

 - **hs_dataset.rds** - contains data from a heat shock experiment peformed in *Drosophila* S2 cells